mollifier/zload/README.md

 Load <var>FILEs</var> as an autoloading function. zload can load autoloading function or zsh completion files as input file

-When -a option is specified, from then on come to reload functions automatically in current directory. -d option stops this feature.
+When -a option is specified, from then on come to reload functions automatically. -d option stops this feature.

 ## Options
 * `-a` enable auto reload